How to Calculate Loss of Consortium Damages

 Discuss Your Claim for Loss of Consortium With a Douglasville Personal Injury Lawyer Today

-It is a traumatizing experience for your spouse to die or be injured in a car accident caused by the negligence of another party.
+It is a traumatizing experience for your spouse to die or be injured in a car accident caused by someone else’s negligence.
 We understand, and we sympathize with you.
 Thankfully, Georgia law allows you to seek compensation from the at-fault driver.

 At The Weinstein Firm, our experienced personal injury lawyers in Douglasville can help you commence the claims process and get a fair settlement.
 Book a free initial consultation with us today.